-The term "slab" is slang for a type of holder that third-party grading services use after they professionally authenticate and grade your coin.
+The term "slab" is slang for any type of holder that third-party grading services use after they professionally authenticate and grade your coin.
 There are many advantages to submitting your coins to third-party grading services.
 One of the top reasons that you should use a third-party grading service is that your coin will be authenticated by a professional numismatist.
 The second most important advantage is that your coin will be housed in the best and most durable coin holder that money can buy.

 Third-party Grading Services

 Third-party grading services started in the late 1970s and early 1980s to provide a professional numismatic opinion of a coin's grade and guaranteeing authenticity.
 During this time, many investors began to realize the potential for investing in rare coins.
 Coin prices were generally on the rise during this time, and this appealed to many investors.
 Unfortunately, many people started calling themselves "coin dealers" and were selling over graded coins at exorbitant prices to people who are unfamiliar with coin collecting and grading practices.
-This resulted in many people suffering significant losses in becoming disillusioned with the coin collecting hobby.
+This resulted in many people suffering significant losses and becoming disillusioned with the coin collecting hobby.

 Third-party grading services hire expert numismatists that examine every coin for its authenticity and provides their expert opinion as to the coin's overall grade.
 The service then seals the coin into a transparent plastic holder that protects it from environmental and physical damage.
 These holders will not damage the coin since it is suspended within the holder using an inert plastic insert.
 Additionally, you cannot remove the coin from the holder without damaging or destroying the holder.
 These tamper-evident holders are another deterrent to counterfeiters targeting coin collectors.